 What strikes me every time is how quickly things spiral.
 Mickey automates his workload with a little magic, and it feels like progress, until it doesn't.
 The system scales too fast, he loses control, and suddenly he's drowning in unintended consequences.

-It’s a surprisingly accurate metaphor for AI in RevOps.
+It's a surprisingly accurate metaphor for AI automation for RevOps.

 Now fast forward 80 years and swap the wizard hat for a pitch deck, the mop for an AI tool, and the flood for a broken tech stack, and you'll understand how today's AI boom is set to play out.